lizzieinvancouver/PSPmountrainier/data/treestands/_README.txt

 (3) Please send a PDF or full citation of your Andrews Forest related publications to HJApubs@lists.oregonstate.edu.
 We keep track of all Andrews Forest publications.
 Thank you!

+(4) Also add reference to data citation:
+Franklin, J.F., D. Bell, S.M.
+Remillard, and M. Powers.
+2023.
+Long-term growth, mortality and regeneration of trees in permanent vegetation plots in the Pacific Northwest, 1910 to present ver 24.
+Environmental Data Initiative. https://doi.org/10.6073/pasta/5835a1fadb7fd65842f90256edae999c (Accessed 2023-09-23).

 <><><><><><><>
 <> Misc notes <>